Carlos-n21/kids-art/README.md

 ## Introduction

-The "Kids-Art" has been designed and implemented the final project for the Code Institute's 16-week AI-Augmented Full Stack Development Bootstrap course.
+The "Kids-Art" has been designed and implemented as the final project for the Code Institute's 16-week AI-Augmented Full Stack Development Bootstrap course.

 Live site: [https://kids-art-03ecd75b696a.herokuapp.com/](https://kids-art-03ecd75b696a.herokuapp.com/)